digitallabnz/sxApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.10.

+## First time use

+1. Clone the repo to your local directory.
+2. Run `ng install` to download all the required libraries and support files.
+3. Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.

+## Cloud hosted demo

+Use `https://sxapp-2707b.web.app/` url to see the cloud hosted application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.